waffelz0/BFASM/README.md

 `end` | `]`

 # Examples
 The following programs were compiled using BFASM.
-Each row of brainfuck code is 100 characters.
+Brainfuck code is split by 100 instructions.

 ## Print "Hello, World!"
 ```